Chirag-ahir/Chirag-ahir/README.md

 ✓ Expertise in designing and deploying Restful Web Services.<br>

-✓ An effective hands-on Java multi-threading environment.<br>

 ✓ A desire to learn new skills and technology and a fascination with technological innovation.<br>

 ✓ Comprehensive problem-solving skills, effective written communication talents, and interpersonal skills.<br>

 ✓ Extensive familiarity with the Unix operating system, especially shell scripting.<br>

-✓ Solid familiarity with database queries<br>

 ✓ The capacity to collaborate together with teams on all stages of the technological life cycle, such as project planning, analysis phase, system design, implementation, developing and testing code integration, application maintenance, etc.<br>

-✓ Excellent testing and debugging abilities.<br>

-✓ Extensive knowledge in all the aspects of Web Developments fundamentals and related framework.<br>

 ✓ Results-driven web development experience with expertise in front-end and back-end development.
-Proficient in a range of programming languages and frameworks, including HTML, CSS, JavaScript, Bootstrap and more.
+Proficient in a range of programming languages and frameworks, including HTML, CSS, JavaScript, Bootstrap.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/chirag-ahir-ca/)